 Want to build a skin care routine but don’t know where to start?
-Follow our guide to get going with a three-step regimen based on your skin type.
+Follow our guide to get going with a three-step routine based on your skin type.

-For the skin care-obsessed like myself, building an elaborate, multi-faceted routine can come as second nature.
-For the skin care novices out there, the idea of just a three-step regimen can be daunting.
+For the skin care-obsessed like myself, building an elaborate, multi-faceted regimen can come as second nature.
+For the skin care novices out there, the idea of just a three-step routine can be daunting.
 If you find yourself in the latter camp, we’re here to help you build your routine from the ground up.

-Before we jump into product recommendations, let’s identify your skin type.
+Before we jump into three step routine product recommendations, let’s identify your skin type.
 This information is key to determining what formulas are best suited for your skin concerns and needs.

 There are four primary skin types: Dry, oily, combination, and normal.
 If your face often feels tight and never quite quenched and you experience flaking skin, you have dry skin.
 If you often look shiny, have blackheads, or are generally acneic, you likely have oily skin.
 If one part of your face, for example your cheeks, is often dry but another, for example your T-zone, is oily, then you have combination skin.
 And if your skin is agreeable to most products, and you only experience dryness or oiliness due to environmental factors, you likely have normal skin.
 For more in-depth explanations of each skin type, click here.